jameson-c/viz-portfolio/assignment_1.md

 # Assignment: Visualizing government debt in 2020
-The following visualizations use data from the OECD to examine government debt in 2020, the year that the COVID-19 pandemic started.
+The following visualization uses data from the OECD to examine government debt in 2020, the year that the COVID-19 pandemic started.

-### Part 1: Government debt among OECD member-states in the European Union
+### Government debt in Greece was 2x the average among OECD member-states in the European Union

 <iframe
         src="https://data.oecd.org/chart/6Obf"